junweihsu/TRACE/README.md

 Because the program does **not** require users to input the number of atoms per molecule (e.g., for H2O, guest, additive),
 it relies on **sequential and consistent (`resid`)** IDs  to identify molecule boundaries.
 This is the default behavior for GROMACS `.gro` output.

+Be aware that errors may occur if the `.gro` file has been manually edited or converted from LAMMPS trajectories.
+In particular, note the unit differences: LAMMPS uses Ångström (Å), whereas GROMACS uses nanometers (nm).

 For example:
 | Correct format        | Correct format        | Wrong format          | Correct format        | Correct format        |